The Glass Agency

-The Glass Agency (آژانس شیشهای) is a 1998 Iranian drama film written and directed by Ebrahim Hatamikia, and one of his most successful works and one of the most popular and controversial films of post-revolutionary Iranian cinema.
+The Glass Agency (آژانس شیشهای) is a 1998 Iranian drama film written and directed by Ebrahim Hatamikia.
+It is one of Hatamikia's most successful works and one of the most popular and controversial films of post-revolutionary Iranian cinema.

+One of the many Hatamikia films of the Sacred Defense cinema genre, The Glass Agency focuses on the Iran–Iraq War's impact on various aspects of Iranian society.
 The Glass Agency is set in a travel agency where an armed veteran takes hostages after failing to raise enough money for his injured comrade to travel abroad for medical treatment.
 The film candidly reveals some of the major fault lines in Iranian society today.
 With its complex message of sympathy for the veterans and criticism of those who exploit their status for political purposes, the film has won praise from conservatives and reformists alike.

 Plot

-Two veterans of Iran-Iraq war, Abbas and his wartime commander Kazem are the main protagonists of the film.
+Two veterans of the Iran-Iraq war, Abbas and his wartime commander Kazem, are the main protagonists of the film.
 Abbas comes to Tehran to seek medical treatment for a war injury.
-Kazem wants to help Abbas as the doctor recommends that he should go abroad for the operation.
+Kazem wants to help Abbas, as the doctor recommends that he go abroad for the operation.
 However, it is almost New Year's Eve, and arranging a flight becomes difficult.
-Kazem is suffering from hegemony which is seen in the postwar society.
+Kazem is suffering from hegemony, which is seen in the postwar society.
 The problems they encounter make Kazem lose his temper, and he ends up taking a whole travel agency hostage.